-X-51 was originally designed to be a killer as part of a US Army project to build robot soldiers.
-He had solar powered batteries built into his exoskeleton.
-All of the other robots in the series went insane after gaining sentience, while X-51, who has been called "the Robot with a soul", survived.
-He was raised as the human son of his creator, Dr. Abel Stack, who later died in an attempt to protect his "son" from a bomb intended for him.
+2ZP45-9-X-51 was originally designed to be a killer as part of a US Army project to build robot soldiers.
+While all of the other robots in the series went insane after gaining sentience, X-51, who has been called "the robot with a soul", kept his sanity.
+This was due to the fact that he was raised as the human son of his creator, Dr. Abel Stack, who later died in an attempt to protect his "son" from a bomb implant meant to destroy X-51.

-X-51 spent the most part of his first years pursued by the government; most notably Miles Brickman, who wished to use Machine Man to further his political career, and Colonel Kragg, who had lost his eye and several men to earlier models.
-Along the way, X-51 made friends with the likes of Peter Spaulding and Gears Garvin.
-Wanting to understanding humans more he took a job working at an insurance company where he developed a predictable unrequited love with his co-worker Pam Quinn.
+X-51 spent the most part of his first years pursued by the government; most notably Miles Brickman, a senator who wished to use Machine Man to further his political career, and Colonel Kragg, who had lost his eye and several men to earlier models.
+Along the way, X-51 made friends with the likes of psychiatrist Peter Spaulding and mechanic Gears Garvin.
+Wanting to understand humans more, he took a job working at an insurance company where he developed a predictable unrequited love with his co-worker, Pam Quinn.

-His status with the Avengers was ultimately revoked after he was exposed to and infected by Sentinel technology, which caused him to lose self-control around mutants, eventually attacking two mutant superheroes.
+His status with the Avengers was ultimately revoked after he was exposed to and infected by Sentinel technology, which caused him to lose self-control around mutants, eventually attacking two mutant members of the Avengers.
 At the end of his second eponymous series, he encountered a monolith and was transported to the presence of the creators of the monolith, the Celestials.

 Major Story Arcs

 Machine Man is one of the five members of the Nextwave team.
-He prefers to be called Aaron.
-He pilots their ship, the Shockwave Rider, and is relied on by Monica Rambeau to perform various logistical functions as well as being an important fighter.
+He prefers to be called Aaron rather than Machine Man.
+He pilots their ship, the Shockwave Rider, and is relied on by Monica Rambeau to perform various logistical functions, as well as being an important fighter.
 He has a distaste for humans and other organic beings, which he refers to as "fleshy ones".
 He enjoys beer, and has wired his brain to be affected by it.
 He is slightly unpopular with his teammates because of his arrogance, and especially so with Elsa, who he seems to be attracted to, or he at least enjoys staring at her chest.

 During the superhuman Civil War, Machine Man, and most of his Nextwave colleagues, sided with Captain America and his resistance.
 Once the "war" was over, however, he joined The Initiative citing that Maria Hill offered him a substantial amount of money to register.
 He was further compensated with a Life Model Decoy of Monica Rambeau; which he has programmed to cry.